Sleepain/sleepain/index.md

-## Privacy Policy for SloPain
+## Privacy Policy for Sleepain

 One of our main priorities is the privacy of our app users.
-This Privacy Policy document contains types of information that is collected and recorded by SloPain when you use the SloPain Android and iOS mobile applications.
+This Privacy Policy document contains types of information that is collected and recorded by Sleepain when you use the Sleepain Android and iOS mobile applications.

 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us through email at andy.alorwu@oulu.fi